Territorial Cup Series: History

-The following 2017–18 season, U of A would go on to claim its first victory since 2012 & 4th overall by a final score of 11–10.
-U of A would earn points in: Men's Cross Country, Basketball, Indoor Track & Field, Outdoor Track & Field & Baseball.
-Women's Volleyball, Cross Country, Soccer, Beach Volleyball, Softball & Golf.
+The following season 2017–18, U of A claimed its first victory since 2012 & 5th overall by a final score of 11–10.
+U of A would earn points in: Men's Cross Country, Basketball, Indoor Track & Field, Outdoor Track & Field & Baseball, Women's Volleyball, Cross Country, Soccer, Beach Volleyball, Softball & Golf.

-ASU would reclaim the series in 2018–19 & fifth overall with the series ending in a 10.5–10.5 tie but ASU finished higher in the Directors' Cup 22nd to 39th.
-ASU would earn points in: Football, Basketball, Baseball, Golf, Tennis.
+ASU would reclaim the series in 2018–19 & their fifth overall win with the series ending in a 10.5–10.5 tie but ASU finished higher in the Directors' Cup 22nd to 39th.
+ASU earned points in: Football, Basketball, Baseball, Golf, Tennis.
 Women's Cross Country, Basketball(½), Swimming & Diving, Gymnastics, Tennis, and Outdoor Track & Field.

-The 2019–20 season would end in bizarre fashion due to the COVID-19 pandemic, which cut all collegiate athletics short in March 2021 but U of A would again recapture the series, its 5th overall by leading the series 7.5–4.5.
+The 2019–20 season ended in bizarre fashion due to the COVID-19 pandemic, which cut all collegiate athletics short in March 2021 but U of A would recapture the series with its 6th overall win by leading the series 7.5–4.5.
 U of A earned points in: Men's Cross Country, Basketball(½), Swimming & Diving and Indoor Track & Field.
 Women's Cross Country, Soccer, Basketball, Indoor Track & Field.
-U of A would win their second series in a row & 6th overall during the 2020–21 season by a score of 10–9.
+U of A would win their second series in a row & 7th overall during the 2020–21 season by a score of 10–9.
 U of A would earn points in: Men's Basketball, Cross Country, Baseball, Tennis & Golf.
 Women's Basketball(½), Indoor Track and Field, Cross Country, Beach Volleyball, Volleyball(½) & Soccer.

-Arizona State would regain the series in the 2021–22 season its 6th overall by a final score of 12.5–8.5.
+Arizona State won the series in the 2021–22 season, its 6th overall by a final score of 12.5–8.5.
 ASU would earn points in: Men's & Women's Cross Country, Football, Women's Basketball(½), Women's Gymnastics, Men's Swimming & Diving, Women's Beach Volleyball(½), Men's Indoor Track and Field, Women's Indoor Track and Field, Softball, Women's Tennis, Baseball(½), Men's Golf & Men's Outdoor Track and Field.

+Arizona regained the series in the 2022–23 season, their 8th overall win by a final score of 11–10.
+Arizona would earn points in: Football, Men's & Women's Cross Country, Women's Volleyball (½), Women's Basketball, Men's Basketball (½), Softball, Women's Golf, Men's Tennis, Women's Indoor Track and Field, Men's & Women's Outdoor Track and Field.

+Arizona would win for the second consecutive season and 9th overall by a final score of 12–10.
+Arizona would earn points in: football, Men's & Women's Cross Country, Soccer, Women's Basketball, Men's Basketball, Women's Indoor Track & Field (½), Men's Tennis, Softball, Women's Golf, Baseball (½), Men's & Women's Outdoor Track and Field.

+Arizona won the overall season series for the third consecutive season and 10th overall.
+Arizona earned points in: Soccer, Men's Cross Country, Women's Triathlon, Women's Gymnastics, Women's Basketball, Men's Basketball, Softball, Women's Tennis, Men's Tennis, Baseball, Women's Golf and Men’s and Women’s Outdoor Track & Field.